 Typical IRR: Below 10%

 Core investments enable investors to create value by buying and holding ideally located, high-quality buildings and portfolios.
 This real estate investment strategy presents relatively low risk, given that these properties retain value well.
 Because the risk is low, internal rates of return tend to hover below 10%.
-As class A properties are highly sought after by tenants, there are typically few vacancies that detract from revenue.
+As tenants favor class A properties, there are typically minimal vacancies that detract from revenue.

 Core investors generate returns namely through revenue, rather than capital appreciation.
-Because core investments are typically class A buildings, they generally won’t require capital injections to generate the target revenue.
+Because core investments are typically class A buildings, they generally won’t require capital injections to deliver the target revenue.
 Lucrative in both favorable and unfavorable market conditions, core investments are largely recession-proof.

 2. Core Plus